erkinbekovnaraana-alt/student_life_dashboard.ipynb/README.md

-# Student Performance Analysis — Behavioral Factors Study
+## Student Performance Analysis — Behavioral Data Insights

-## Overview
+### Overview

-This project explores the relationship between student behavior and academic performance through data analysis and visualization.
+This project explores how daily habits influence academic performance by modeling relationships between study time, sleep, phone usage, and exam scores.

-The study focuses on three key factors:

-* study time
-* sleep duration
-* phone usage

-The objective is to identify patterns and understand how these variables influence exam outcomes.
+Rather than treating performance as a fixed outcome, the analysis frames it as a result of interacting behavioral factors.

 ---

-## Problem Statement

-Student performance is influenced by multiple lifestyle factors.
-This project aims to answer:
+### Analytical Focus

+The system examines three key relationships:

-* How does study time affect exam scores?
+* Study time vs exam performance
-* Does sleep contribute to better academic performance?
-* What is the impact of phone usage on student success?
+* Sleep duration vs cognitive outcomes
+* Phone usage vs academic results

+Each variable is analyzed to identify patterns that explain performance differences.

 ---

-## Data

-A structured dataset was created with the following variables:

-* `study_hours`: number of hours spent studying
-* `phone_hours`: daily phone usage
-* `sleep_hours`: hours of sleep
-* `exam_score`: exam performance

-The dataset contains 8 observations representing different behavioral patterns.
+### Method

+* Structured dataset representing student habits
+* Multi-variable comparison using scatter plots
+* Visual pattern recognition through Plotly

+The goal is not prediction, but understanding underlying behavioral trends.

 ---

-## Methodology

-### Data Preparation
+### Observations

-* Data was organized using a Pandas DataFrame
-* Variables were selected to represent key behavioral factors
+* Increased study time is consistently associated with higher exam scores
+* Adequate sleep correlates with improved performance stability
+* Higher phone usage shows a negative relationship with results

+These patterns suggest that performance is not driven by a single factor, but by a balance of habits.

 ---

-### Visualization
+### Insight

-Three scatter plots were created using Plotly:

-1. Study Hours vs Exam Score
-2. Sleep Hours vs Exam Score
-3. Phone Usage vs Exam Score

-These visualizations help identify relationships between variables and performance.
+Academic success can be interpreted as a behavioral system rather than an isolated metric.

+Small daily choices compound into measurable outcomes, and even simple data models can reveal these dynamics clearly.

 ---

-## Results

-### Study Time

-A positive relationship is observed between study hours and exam scores:

-* Increased study time is associated with higher performance

----

-### Sleep

-Sleep also shows a positive correlation:

-* Students with more sleep tend to achieve better results

----

-### Phone Usage
+### Tools

-A negative relationship is observed:

-* Higher phone usage is associated with lower exam scores

----

-## Key Insights

-* Academic performance improves with increased study time
-* Adequate sleep is an important factor in learning efficiency
-* Excessive phone usage may negatively impact concentration and results

----

-## Limitations

-* Small dataset size
-* Synthetic data does not capture real-world complexity
-* No statistical tests or modeling applied

----

-## Future Improvements

-* Use real-world student datasets
-* Apply statistical analysis (correlation coefficients, regression)
-* Conduct hypothesis testing
-* Expand features (e.g., stress, attendance, study methods)
-* Build predictive models

----

-## Tech Stack

 * Python
 * Pandas